 Teachers’ Notes: There are Teachers’ Notes you to download.
 These include information on the content as well as links you can use to further develop your pupils’ understanding of climate change and how you can take action within school.

-Fliers for Parents/carers: We would be grateful if you would send our fliers to Parents/Carers after watching the assemblies with your students.
-There is a flier for Primary here.
+Flyers for Parents/carers: We would be grateful if you would send our flyers to Parents/Carers after watching the assemblies with your students.
+There are separate flyers for primary and secondary schools.

 If you have any problems, please do contact us.